Orchestra of the Age of Enlightenment: The Night Shift

 The Night Shift is a concert series where classical music is presented in a relaxed and informal setting.
 Established in 2006 by the Orchestra of the Age of Enlightenment, the aim is to work outside the traditions associated with concert of the classical genre.
 Unusual characteristics include the concise length of each performance, the invitation to bring alcoholic drinks into the concert hall, and the ability to clap and talk at your own convenience.
-Since its creation, The Night Shift has proven successful among people under age 35.
-Over 80% of the audience falls within this age bracket and approximately 20% of the audience is attending a classical concert for the first time.
+Since its creation, The Night Shift has proven successful among people under the age of 35.
+More than 80 per cent of the audience falls within this age bracket and approximately 20 per cent of the audience is attending a classical concert for the first time.

 Ann and Peter Law OAE Experience for young players

 The Ann and Peter Law OAE Experience scheme is an apprenticeship scheme for young period instrumentalists, and is the only scheme of its type with a period orchestra.
-Established in 2002, the scheme is consistently over-subscribed and offers its participants the opportunity to be mentored by OAE musicians, play in rehearsals alongside the OAE’s roster of guest conductors and also perform with the OAE, as well as sometimes giving concerts as an ensemble in itself.
+Established in 2002, the scheme is consistently over-subscribed and offers its participants the opportunity to be mentored by OAE musicians, play in rehearsals alongside the OAE's roster of guest conductors and also perform with the OAE, as well as sometimes giving concerts as an ensemble in itself.